Before you get started

 isAM: half-day (AM: true, PM: false)

-This diagram shows the different possible request statuses based on actions taken in Timmi Absences.
+This diagram describes the different possible status of requests, depending on the actions performed in Timmi Absences.

-Events sent can be tracked in the synchronisation web service interface in Timmi Absences.
+Events that have been sent can be tracked through the synchronization web service interface in Timmi Absences.

-For each event, you can see the details of the message sent and, if there is an error, re-sync the event manually or mark it as processed.
-In this case, it is no longer considered an error.
+For each event, you can view the details of the message sent, and in the event of an error, re-sync the event manually, or mark it as processed.
+In this case, it will no longer be considered an error.

 If the call fails, the event is sent to a queue for re-syncing.
-There are 4 successive queues at: 5 minutes, 15 minutes, 1 hour, 24 hours.
+There are 4 cascading queues, 5 minutes, 15 minutes, 1 hour, 24 hours.